Château de L'Isle-Adam: From Condé to Conti

-L'Isle Adam was given to Armand, the Prince of Conti since 1629.
-It was he who founded another cadet branch, another incorrectly named Bourbon-Conti line.
+L'Isle Adam was given to Armand, the Prince of Conti since 1629, who founded another cadet branch, another incorrectly named Bourbon-Conti line.
 The Conti line would remain in possession of L'Isle Adam right up to the French Revolution.

 Armand de Bourbon was named the governor of Languedoc in 1660 having taken command of the army which in 1654, invaded Catalonia, where he captured three towns from the Spaniards.
-He afterwards led the French forces in Italy, but after his defeat before Alessandria in 1657 retired to Languedoc, where he devoted himself to study and mysticism until his death.
+He afterwards led the French forces in Italy, but after his defeat before Alessandria in 1657, he retired to Languedoc where he devoted himself to study and mysticism until his death.
 As such Armand never paid L'Isle Adam much attention, dying in 1666 at his residence at Pézenas, southern France.
 Armand's widow Anne Marie Martinozzi, niece of Cardinal Mazarin, stayed at the château.
 Presumably she was there on the night of 30 June to 1 July 1669 when the château was destroyed by fire.
-The reconstruction of the building continued speedily until 1671 when it was again habitable.
+The reconstruction of the building continued speedily until 1671 when it was habitable again.

 Armand and Anne Marie had two sons which survived infancy; Louis Armand (1661–1685) and the famous François Louis, le Grand Conti.
-Louis Armand married Marie Anne de Bourbon, daughter of Louis XIV and Louise de La Vallière but had no issue; François Louis, known to history as le Grand Conti, was greatly interested in his estates and showed a particular liking to L'Isle Adam.
+Louis Armand married Marie Anne de Bourbon, daughter of Louis XIV and Louise de La Vallière but had no issue; François Louis was greatly interested in his estates and showed a particular liking to L'Isle Adam.
 He married his first cousin's daughter Marie Thérèse de Bourbon.
 Marie Thérèse, who loved her husband passionately, was ignored by her husband who often unfaithful with members of both sexes.
 Despite this the couple had seven children, three of which survived into adulthood.

 In 1707, le Grand Conti managed to buy the whole of the Île du Prieuré from Jean-François de Chamillart, Bishop of Senlis and Prior of the earlier mentioned Saint Chrodegand.
 Conti also had the building remodelled to suit modern tastes and redecorated it greatly.
 He died in 1709 from a combination of gout and syphilis.
-His widow Marie Thérèse lived at the property in her later life herself dying in Paris in 1732.
+His widow Marie Thérèse lived at the property in her later life, dying in Paris in 1732.

 The château went through a quiet stage until Louis François de Bourbon, grandson of le Grand Conti, enlarged the estate by purchasing the Château de Stors from the marquis de Verderonne in 1746.
 Having lost his wife Louise Diane d'Orléans in childbirth in 1736 at Issy, Louis François retired to L'Isle Adam for two years where he threw himself into the excellent hunting space around the château.
-It was he who often had magnificent parties on the estate.
+He often had magnificent parties on the estate.